quorten/quorten-blog1/_posts/2020-12-16-uefi-centos8.md

 grub2-mkconfig -o /boot/grub2/grub.cfg
 ```

+Also, if you want to install to a USB removable disk or the like for a
+portable boot drive, you **must** use `--removable --force` for
+**both** the legacy BIOS and the UEFI bootloaders.

 One peculiarity that I have to look further into is that the CentOS 8
 installer's UEFI boot is really weird and customized, it's not like
 what you get from `grub2-install --target=x86_64-efi`.
 Looking